Public information events are excellent ways of informing the public about the Overeaters Anonymous (OA) program of recovery.

 - How many will attend?

-- Will there be a Q and A session?
+- Will there be a question-and-answer session?
 (Paper, pencils)

 - What special interests does the audience have?
 (Specific literature, topics)